mattzeeee/TextInformationSystemsCourseProject/README.md

 * cd to your working directory e.g.: cd C:\UIUC\TextMining\FinalProjectSubmission
 * then start notebooks by entering in cmd prompt: jupyter notebook

+# Main documents
-# Main document: Project Report Team The Classifiers - Twitter Sarcasm Detection (with a fine-tuned RoBERTa model)
+## Project Report Team The Classifiers - Twitter Sarcasm Detection (with a fine-tuned RoBERTa model)
 We use RoBERTa as our workhorse model, see https://paperswithcode.com/method/roberta <br>
 To replicate our results run the following notebook
 * Jupyter Notebook see <a href="1.
 Project Report and Classifier Code Team The Classifiers - Twitter Sarcasm Detection.ipynb">1.
 Project Report and Classifier Code Team The Classifiers - Twitter Sarcasm Detection.ipynb</a>